nais/doc/observability/logs/README.md

 #### Log files

 With secure logs enabled a directory `/secure-logs/` will be mounted in the application container.
 Every `*.log` file in this directory will be monitored and the content transferred to Elasticsearch.
+Make sure that these files are readable for the log shipper (the process runs as uid/gid 1065).

 The `/secure-logs/` directory has a size limit of 128Mb, and it's the application responsibility to ensure that this limit is not exceeded. **If the limit is exceeded the application pod will be evicted and restarted.** Use log rotation on file size to avoid this.